vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 114 commits since the previous release, including 38 fixes.
+More than 123 commits since the previous release, including 41 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Thu Jun 11 06:03:29 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri Jun 12 05:59:21 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER